Cyperus dubius Rottb. APNI*

 Leaves not septate-nodulose, longer than culms, 2–5 mm wide.
 Inflorescence simple, with 1–6 dense sessile, clustered, broad-ovoid spikes, 1–2 cm long and diam.; involucral bracts leaf-like, 3–5 exceeding inflorescence.
 Spikelets subterete, numerous per spike, 4–7 mm long, c.
 1.5 mm diam., 2–6-flowered; rachilla broadly winged; spikelet falling as unit.
 Glumes obtuse, with sides 7–9-nerved, 2.5–4 mm long, white to straw-coloured.
 Stamens 3.
 Style 3-fid.

 Nut trigonous, ellipsoid, about half the length of glume, 1.5–2.5 mm long, c.
 0.8 mm diam., dark brown.

-Distribution and occurrence: Grows in sandy disturbed areas; known only near Newcastle.
+Distribution and occurrence: Known from near Newcastle, Port Stephens and Chatswood in Sydney.
 Native of Afr. & Asia.

 NSW subdivisions: *NC, *CC